 Students admitted from the Wait List enter the same housing and orientation processes as other enrolling first-year students.
-The availability of need-based financial aid varies from year-to-year.
+The availability of financial aid varies from year-to-year.
 Connecticut College will meet 100 percent of demonstrated need for those Wait List candidates who are ultimately offered admission.
 Students offered a place in the class from the Wait List are concurrently notified of any financial aid eligibility.

 What is the difference between Wait List consideration for fall and spring admission?